Why Doctors should strike

 At a time when mental health seems like a priority for NHS patients, why is there nothing in place for doctors that provide these services?

-At a time when mental health seems like a priority for NHS patients, why is there nothing in place for doctors that provide this service?
+At a time when mental health seems like a priority for NHS patients, why is there nothing in place for doctors who provide this service?
 Doctors are not only affected by the cases they see: severe illness, death (including watching someone die), child abuse (sexual, physical, neglect), sexual abuse, domestic violence, elderly neglect, breaking bad news and poor care.
 Doctors also face abuse from patients, bullying from colleagues, poor working hours, difficulty booking annual leave, poor training programmes and just a generally poor working environment.
 Additionally, they have their own personal health issues, mothers, fathers, brothers and friends who also get sick, a lack of sleep, depression, anxiety, weight loss, weight gain, pain, negative thoughts, and poor work-life balance.
-Most people on these issues are ignored with consultants stating, "back in my day we pushed through," another form of bullying.
-This leads to burnout and severe illness that take people out of work.
+Most people on these issues are ignored with consultants stating, "Back in my day we pushed through," another form of bullying.
+This leads to burnout and severe illness that takes people out of work.
 There need to be more mental health options for doctors and these need to be highlighted for easy access.

 During my two years of being a foundation Doctor I only had two one hour sessions on wellbeing.
 During my first day as an FY1 I was informed that any personal issues are to be forgotten as soon as I entered the hospital and I had to build "RESILIANCE".
 I tried to and I failed.
 I ended taking six months off the foundation programme and I plan on taking an F3 year - ANON (Foundation Year 2 doctor).